Music of Iceland: Festivals

 Iceland hosts a variety of music festivals.
 The biggest festival is Iceland Airwaves with over 9000 guests.
-It takes place in the central area of Iceland’s capital city Reykjavík for five days at the beginning of November.
-There is also an up-and-coming festival, Secret Solstice, which was held for the first time in the summer of 2014, June 20–22.
-The festival took place at the Laugardalur recreational area, also known as Hot Spring Valley, which is located just 15 minutes from downtown Reykjavik.
+It takes place in the central area of Iceland's capital city Reykjavík for five days at the beginning of November.
+There is also an up-and-coming festival, Secret Solstice, which was held for the first time in the summer of 2014.
 There are also a number of intimate and transformative festivals that happen year-round in the countryside, such as Saga Fest in Selfoss and LungA Art Festival in Seyðisfjörður.